runai-professional-services/drone-yolo/README.md

 - **Run AI** cluster with GPU nodes (for YOLO inference)
 - **Host Based Routing Enabled** to correctly expose the endpoints

+## Install

+- Clone this repo
+- Change into the "yolo-drone" dir
+- Modify the values.yaml file
+- Helm install with `helm install drone-stream .`